matrix-org/areweoidcyet/index.md

 OIDC provides at least two flows that could help with this:

 1. Use the [*Device Authorization Grant*](https://oauth.net/2/device-flow) (a.k.a. "device flow") to complete the login on a secondary device that does have a web browser.
 On the QR flow demo above you can see an example URL and code that would be used on the second device.
-2. Use a [*Resource Owner Password Credentials Grant*](https://oauth.net/2/grant-types/password/) (a.k.a. "password grant" or "direct grant") where the username and password are entered into the client (i.e. the 3DS) and the client then sends the username and password to the OIDC Provider to get an access token.
+2. Use a [*Resource Owner Password Credentials Grant*](https://oauth.net/2/grant-types/password/) (a.k.a. "password grant" or "direct grant") where the username and password are entered into the client (i.e. the 3DS) and the client then sends the username and password to the OpenID Provider to get an access token.

 It is important to note that the second option (Resource Owner Password Credentials Grant) is considered insecure by the [OAuth 2.0 Security Best Current Practice](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-security-topics-20#section-2.4) guide.
-As such, it is expected that the presence of this capability in an OIDC Provider can not be relied on.
+As such, it is expected that the presence of this capability in an OpenID Provider can not be relied on.
 For example, we don't expect that matrix.org will support this flow.

 ### How will this work with E2EE?